Don’t put too much pressure on yourself during an already stressful time

 - video calling your friends and family

-- touring museums virtually (lots of museums are offering this, including the Met Museum in New York and the Rijksmuseum in Amsterdam)
+- touring museums virtually (although many have opened their doors to customers, some museums are still offering this, including the British Museum in London and the Vatican Museums in Rome)

 - playing board and video games